SADI-S surgery

-SADI-S (single anastomosis duodeno–ileal bypass with sleeve gastrectomy) is a bariatric surgical technique to address metabolic disorders and to lose weight.
+SADI-S (Single Anastomosis Duodeno–Ileal bypass with Sleeve gastrectomy) is a bariatric surgical technique to address metabolic disorders and to lose weight.
+It was devised and developed by Andrés Sánchez Pernaute, a Spanish surgeon working in Hospital Clínico San Carlos, in Madrid, and currently professor of the Complutense University of Madrid, Spain.
 It is a variation on the duodenal switch surgery, incorporating a vertical sleeve gastrectomy with a gastric bypass technique.

 The SADI-S is a type of bariatric surgery with a single surgical anastomosis.
 It has a restrictive component when reducing the greater curvature of the stomach, but especially a malabsorptive component, as the common channel is also reduced.
 The objective of this surgical technique is to lessen the intestinal loop where nutrients are absorbed.

 Technique

 It can be performed by laparotomy or laparoscopy.
 A small gastric sleeve is created by sectioning the greater curvature of the stomach, such as in the sleeve technique.
 Subsequently, the duodenum is transected respecting the pylorus.
 A duodenum-intestinal anastomosis is carried out between 250 cm and 300 cm from the ileocecal valve.
 Therefore, this distance becomes the length of the common channel where nutrients are absorbed.